SanderSade/DirLister/readme.md

 Easy-to use utility for quickly listing folder or drive contents.
 DirLister may be run from graphical interface or Windows Explorer right-click menu

 ### Features
 * Multi-format output: HTML, plain text (.txt), CSV, JSON, XML, Markdown (.md).
-See output examples [here](https://github.com/SanderSade/DirLister/tree/master/docs)
+See output examples [here](https://github.com/SanderSade/DirLister/tree/master/docs), also [rendered HTML page](https://sandersade.github.io/DirLister/DirLister.2019-02-22_14-32-27.C_DirListerTest.html)
 * Filtering by filename (multiple wildcards or regular expression)
 * Shell integration - can be run from right-click menu for folders and drives, with or without opening UI.
 Use Sent To --> DirLister to create a list of multiple folders directly from Explorer.
 * Can include file sizes